epanov1602/caps_drone_academy/README.md

 ```
 .

-And three commands to make a desktop icon for PyCharm
+And three commands to make a desktop icon for PyCharm:
 ```
 sudo cat > pycharm.desktop << END
 [Desktop Entry]